 9. Report by Inuit participants: Amanda Dumond has been a strong participant and organizer of the community collection program.
 Amanda has indicated that the community collection report is collecting fish species seen within the community fisher's nets.
 She wanted to manage and monitor when and how many fish are collected from each fisher.
-She has indicated it is challenging to ship the fish due to the large workload that the HTO has on various programs and thus we have hired Eric H. to assist with this task so that the HTO freezer is not overwhelmed and at capacity constantly.
+She has indicated it is challenging to ship the fish due to the large workload that the HTO has on various programs and thus we have hired E. Hitkolok to assist with this task so that the HTO freezer is not overwhelmed and at capacity constantly.
 There are competing interests for Amanda's time presently.
 Amanda has had the opportunity to read this final report and provide comment/change to the document.

-Eric H. is currently in the field completing fall work with Rosie Smith - he is not able to provide a written update on the program.
-In future years, I will ask Eric for a verbal report during the summer field season that we can include in the final project report.
+E. Hitkolok is currently in the field completing fall work with R. Smith - he is not able to provide a written update on the program.
+It is a challenge to have community workers participate in providing information to reporting presently.